-- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+Due to the absence of interview judging at the State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a

+- ribbon placing.
 Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 2.
 Exhibits shall be mounted securely on a stiff mounting board or foam board of any color.
-To be mounted on size of board appropriate to the photo. - Posters, pictures, artwork and photography exhibits must come with a method 3. for hanging from hooks on pegboard. - 4.
+To be mounted on size of board appropriate to the photo. - Posters, pictures, artwork, and photography exhibits must come with a method for hanging from hooks on pegboard. - 4.
 NO breakable glass allowed use of Plexiglas or shrink plastic is allowed.

-- First or second year in project 1

-- 2 Three years in project

-- Intermediates (11-13 yrs. old)

-- 3 First or second year in project

-- 4 Three years or more in project
+- 3 First or second year in project - 4 Three years or more in project

-- Seniors (14-18 yrs. old)

-- 5 First or second year in project

-- 6 Three years or more in project
+- 5 First or second year in project - 6 Three years or more in project